DougBurke/sherpa/docs/plots/backends.rst

 .. note::

-   This section is relevant for developers or advanced users who write new Sherpa plot classes or new backends.
+   This section is mostly relevant for developers or advanced users who write new Sherpa plot classes or new backends.

 This section describes the API that all Sherpa backends offer to explain how to use it and why it was designed this way.
-See `sherpa.plot.backend.BasicBackend` for a complete listing of the calling signature for each function.
-All required functions are implemented in `~sherpa.plot.backend.BasicBackend` and new Sherpa backend classes shoudl be derived from that class.
+See `sherpa.plot.backend.BaseBackend` for a complete listing of the calling signature for each function.
+The `sherpa.plot.backend.BasicBackend` backend extends ``sherpa.plot.backend.BaseBackend` by raising a warning message for plotting functions (plot, image, histrogram etc.) that are not implemented.
+It is a the base for any real functional backend, which will override those methods, but offer useful user feedback for any method not provided.
+This future-proofs any backend derived from this class: When sherpa adds new functions to its backend definition, they will be added here with a warning message.
+Thus, any backend derived from this class will always provide the interface that sherpa requires from a plotting backend.

 Plotting functions
 ------------------